wenchengJi/code_TF/README.md

    3.3 Expected run time for demo on a "normal" desktop computer

-       It takes from a few minutes to a few hours because of its randomness.
+       The run time varies depending on the randomness of the process, ranging from a few minutes to several hours.

   4. Instructions for use

     How to run the software on your data:

-    We do not have any imput data .
-Our data are output from the numerical simulations.
+    As our data are output from numerical simulations, no additional input data is required.